Filming will take place Mar 3-4, 7am to 11pm, at 1464 Centre Rd. This may impact traffic flow in the surrounding area.

 The accessibility door at Carlisle Branch is not working.
 We aim to fix it quickly.

-Starting the week of February 9, renovation preparations are underway in anticipation of the March 2 start.
-Computer availability may be limited, and the Living Room space is closed.
-Renovations are expected to wrap up by late Spring.
+Renovation preparations are underway in anticipation of the March 2 start.
+Computer availability may be limited.
+Living Room and Makerspace areas are closed.
+(The next nearest Makerspaces are Sherwood and Terryberry Branches.)
+Renovations are expected to be completed in late Spring.
 Thank you for your patience.

 Renovation preparations are underway in anticipation of the March 2 start.
 Starting the week of February 23, the 2nd Floor will be closed.
 The Children's collection will be temporarily available on the 1st Floor.
-Renovations are expected to wrap up by late Spring.
+Renovations are expected to be completed in late Spring.
 Thank you for your patience.

-Starting Tuesday, February 10, the First Floor Living Room will be unavailable due to renovation preparations.
-Study and work spaces are available on Floors 2-3.
+Starting Tuesday February 10, the First Floor Living Room is closed due to renovation preparations.
+Study and work spaces are available on Floors 2-4.
+Thank you for your patience.

 Please note the following Bookmobile visit updates.